Amisfield Winery & Bistro

-This Queenstown-district winery (Amisfield Cellars, Lake Hayes) is sited on a west facing, elevated plateau, set back from the edge of Lake Hayes and oriented about the distant view of Coronet Peak.
+This Queenstown-district winery (Amisfield Winery & Bistro, Lake Hayes) is sited on a west facing, elevated plateau, set back from the edge of Lake Hayes and oriented about the distant view of Coronet Peak.

 The brief was for a building employing traditional materials and techniques appropriate to the region.
-The resulting 3-level structure sets an underground wine cellar below a double height volume for wine tasting, storage, sales, office space and private dining, the latter structured with large scale recycled timber trusses and addressing a retained outdoor courtyard fenced by vines.
-The roof space at the rear of the plan conceals the board room and administration area.
-The building’s crouching form is clad in local schist, and topped by a steep copper roof.
+The resulting 3-level structure sets an underground wine cellar below a double height volume for wine tasting, sales, events and intimate dining, the latter structured with large scale recycled timber trusses and addressing a retained outdoor courtyard fenced by vines.
+The roof space at the rear of the plan conceals the Private Dining Room.
+The building’s crouching form is clad in local schist and topped by a steep copper roof.
 The signature gabled end develops a 4.5m high window facing Lake Hayes and the mountains beyond.

 A rectangular courtyard with an outdoor fireplace and long reflecting pool opens off the main level.
 Walls extend out from the building and disappear into the rising ground, integrating the building with the landscape and blurring boundaries between constructed and natural forms.